mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

    submits their solution to thoroughly check that their solution is correct.
    Think of this as "private" test cases, while the level itself will have a "public" test case that is run with our step by step evaluator.
-2. Level design - Plan the design of chapters and levels.
-3. Playground - Allows users to play around with their own Lambda expressions, as well as create custom expressions.
+2. Playground - Allows users to play around with their own Lambda expressions, as well as create custom expressions.
-4. Custom Levels - We will design our own level file format.
+3. Custom Levels - We will design our own level file format.
 Users can then create their own levels with a built in level editor and export it to a file.
    They can then share this file with other people.
+4. Level design - Plan the design of chapters and levels, this involves writing out a custom level.json file for each level we have planned.
-5. More SFX and VFX to give the game some visual flair
+5. More SFX and VFX to give the game some visual flair, like picking up elements and dropping them down should have some sound effects and animation

 ## Planned levels